 For your gift of life insurance to be valid, your state of residence must consider a charity to have an "insurable interest" in your policy.
 Most states do, but verify that this is true in your state before you make your gift.

-Dawn has enjoyed a relationship of many years with Moravian Theological Seminary, and would like to honor their relationship with a significant gift.
+Justine has enjoyed a relationship of many years with Moravian Theological Seminary, and would like to honor their relationship with a significant gift.
 However, she has been reluctant to use her liquid assets to make the gift.
-When Dawn learns that her policy can be put to a new and productive use, she is delighted.
+When Justine learns that her policy can be put to a new and productive use, she is delighted.
 She arranges with her insurance agent to donate her policy.

-- Dawn will earn an immediate income tax charitable deduction of approximately $90,000, providing tax savings if she itemizes.
+- Justine will earn an immediate income tax charitable deduction of approximately $90,000, providing tax savings if she itemizes.

 - Her $250,000 death benefit will not be included in her estate.